vechrischang/ml-case/case_causal_impact_for_marketing_campaign/misc/README.md

 1. click 'New Favorite'
 2. enter the following:
 - Nickname: revolut_ht
-- Host: localhost
+- Host: xxx
-- Port: 54320
+- Port: xxx
-- User: postgres
+- User: xxx
-- Database: ht_db
+- Database: xxx
 3. click 'Done' and 'Connect'
 and you should be able to see the data you just loaded to the database.